MycroftAI/mimic3/README.md

 ![mimic 3 mark 2](img/mimic3-mark-ii.png)

-A fast and local neural text to speech system for [Mycroft](https://mycroft.ai/) and the [Mark II](https://mycroft.ai/product/mark-ii/).
+A fast and local neural text to speech system developed by [Mycroft](https://mycroft.ai/) for the [Mark II](https://mycroft.ai/product/mark-ii/).

 * [Available voices](https://github.com/MycroftAI/mimic3-voices)
 * [How does it work?](mimic3-tts/#architecture)